Jack Cobden: Former England junior winger targets World Cup 2019 place for Romania

 "He is a great inspiration," said Beth.
 "He did really well and we all followed really.

-"To go to Romania where the language and culture is different in a big step, and he went anyone.
+"To go to Romania where the language and culture is different in a big step, and he went anyway.
 He just takes things in his stride.

 "He does think he is the coolest Cobden in the family."